bloycey/blog-2.0/write-a-blog/whiskey-advent-calendar-2022.md

 Pours very pale, similar colour to Ardbeg 10 - One of the palest whiskeys I've seen.
 Smells very floral: like honey and nectar.
 Smells a little sweet too, very appealing, with notes of peach and apricot.
 On sipping it really coats the mouth, it tastes like it smells - quite light, slightly sweet, and reminds me of poached pear.
 Has a long and gentle finish with a pleasant warmth.
 Not exactly my style but I can appreciate this whiskey for what it is.

 > Light, floral, and fruity.
 70/100.

+---

+## Day 4 - Highland #2 22yr Old

+This one is a mystery whiskey, presumably somewhere from the highland region.
+It smells old, like opening an old book or entering a dusty basement.
+It smells dry and woody.
+On tasting it is surprisingly soft and opens up into a very rich and quite luxurious mouthfeel.
+There's a hint of caramel but I wouldn't necessarily call this one sweet.
+Finishes smoothly and overall is a well-rounded whiskey.

+> Beautifully rich mouthfeel and very well rounded.
+75/100

+---

+## Day 5 - Tobermory 12yr Old

+The 54.7% alcohol content on this one is evident when getting a whif.
+Despite that I can detect something phenolic - a slight banana-like aroma.
+The taste is largely overpowered by the ABV.
+I found it difficult to drink and honestly struggled to find any redeeming qualities.
+The lingering flavour isn't terrible.

+> Dominated by the ABV, rough throughout.
+18/100